johnny353535/yoi/docs/_pages/behaviours/scrollFx.md

 # Scrollfx

-<p class="intro">Adds effects or transitions to elements once they enter or leave the viewport while scrolling.</p>
+<p class="intro">Adds effects or transitions to an element, responding to the scrolling position.</p>

 ## Parameters